 Mugabe succession: Jonathan Moyo bares it all

-I later learnt, something which is now common cause that the BBC HardTalk interview did not go down well with successionists.
+I later learned something which is now common cause that the BBC HardTalk interview did not go down well with successionists.

-In the week of the June 2015 by-election Charamba travelled with President Mugabe’s delegation to two working visits that were close to each other, one overseas and the other to South Africa.
+In the week of the June 2015 by-election, Charamba traveled with President Mugabe’s delegation to two working visits that were close to each other, one overseas and the other to South Africa.

 A week after I was sworn in as MP for Tsholotsho North following the June 2015 by-election, and a few days after Charamba’s return from his assignment with the President in South Africa, I noticed that he had taken into avoiding me altogether and yet it is a fiduciary requirement for the permanent secretary and minister to work together as public officials entrusted by the president and enjoined by the law to serve the public.